metaversecloud-com/mc-sdk-js/clients/client-topia/README.md

 });
 ```

-Note: passing an empty object does NOT impact the data objects themselves but rather allows you to track custom analytics (incremented by 1) across all instances of your application with a given Public Key.
+Note: passing an empty object does NOT impact the data objects themselves but rather allows you to track custom analytics across all instances of your application with a given Public Key.

 <br>